cgomezlop95/dogCloud/README.md

 ### Notes:

-- **Project Name**: Replace with the name of your project.
+- **DoggyRescue**: Replace with the name of your project.
-- **Repository Link**: Provide the link to your project's repository.
+- **https://github.com/cgomezlop95/doggyRescue**: Provide the link to your project's repository.
-- **Your Project Name**: Replace with the actual name of your project's directory.
-- **Your Name and YourUsername**: Replace with your actual name and GitHub username.
+- **Cristina Gómez**: Replace with your actual name and GitHub username.
 - **License**: If your project doesn't have a license yet, you might want to choose one.
 Open-source licenses like MIT, GPL, or Apache are popular choices.